 “There’s nothing wrong with earbuds that are producing sound at a low, nontoxic level.
 But earbuds are bad when you turn them up too loud,” said Dr. Battey.
-“My rule of thumb is, if an individual is standing at arm’s length from you and they can hear your earbuds … that noise is probably over 85 decibels and if delivered for a long enough time will cause noise-induced hearing loss.”
+"My rule of thumb is, if an individual is standing at arm's length from you and they can hear your earbuds…that noise is probably too loud, and if delivered for a long enough time will cause noise-induced hearing loss."

 - Lower the volume.